lerausenco/KBE-Prosjekt/A3 - Nodes.md

 * run_customer_server.py - script to run the customer server.
 * run_NASTRAN_server.py - script to run the NASTRAN server.

+:star: As in assignments 1 and 2, the use of dictionaries makes it easy to add new attributes to the ontology.
+To add a new attribute, all that needs to be done with the code is the 'values' dictionary in parsers.py needs to be updated with the new attribute as a key.
+The .owl file must also be updated.

 # Examples from run-through

 ## Example 1